archive-of-now/archive-of-now.github.io/_trinity/universes-trinity.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: core
 sort_index: 1
+nav_title:
+tags:
-layout: trinity
+  - trinity
+  - systems
+  - essays

 title: "Universe’s Trinity"
 excerpt: |
   A study of the patterns that shape how systems form, stabilize, and transform across scales—from stars to societies to minds.

+deck: |
+  A minimal grammar for how systems keep themselves alive.

 ---

-*A minimal grammar for how systems keep themselves alive.*

 ## Preamble